Intuition Vs instinct: How to make the best choices

 One can develop intuition with practice and experience.

-Also, in some cases, instinctive actions are the best ones to take, even if they are not always the smartest ones.
+Also, instinctive actions are the best ones to take, even if they are not always the smartest ones.

 When making decisions, consider both instinct and intuition.